elipinguel/ObsidianNursing/content/Endotracheal Tube.md

-Normal cuff pressure 20-30 mm Hg
+Normal cuff pressure: 20-30 mm Hg

 Suction only when necessary
 Saline lavage should be avoided